Transcranial Magnetic Stimulation (TMS)

 Vagus Nerve Stimulation (VNS)

-Vagus Nerve Stimulation (VNS) is an option for people with severe, treatment-resistant depression.
+VNS is an option for people with severe, treatment-resistant depression.

 The device must be implanted by a surgeon, but patients can usually go home the same day.

 Some people use herbs, supplements, and other alternative treatments for depression.
 None of these approaches has been conclusively proven to work.
 Supplements -- like SAMe and St. John's wort -- can have side effects and cause interactions with other medicines.
 Never start taking a supplement without talking to your doctor first.